dheerajkumar1a1a/Smart_TM/README.md

 The application can be deployed for free using GitHub Pages because it is a static HTML/CSS/JavaScript project.
 See `DEPLOYMENT.md`.

-## Demo

-A ready-to-follow 10-minute presentation script is provided in `demo_script.md`.

 ## Future Improvements

 - Real LLM integration through a secure backend